iotrvc/project1/README.md

 ### Step 3: Setup Push Notifications
 To receive your push notification there is a little setup if you’ve never done it before, but once you do you’ll never have to touch it again.
 There are a ton of services you could use, but the one I like is Pushover.net.

-- Setup an account with [Pushover.net](https://pushover.net/) then follow these instructions:
+- Setup an account with <a href="https://pushover.net/" target="blank">Pushover.net</a> then follow these instructions:

 - Follow below steps (see below image)

 ￼<img src="8.jpg" width="500">